 The agency also claims that while working within the confines of the new statute, they will be forced to make more arrests of peaceful law-abiding illegal immigrants rather than focusing on criminals who pose a threat to the public.

 Fearing a ramping up of activity from federal agencies in response to the legislation, state lawmakers passed two additional bills giving further protections to immigrants from federal authorities.

 This bill prevents employers from sharing personal information about their employees or allowing access to the workplace without first making sure the authorities have obtained all of the necessary court documents.

 This bill prevents landlords from using an individual’s immigration status against them in any matters concerning disputed rent, living conditions, or other related matters.

 Setting aside the politics, what matters most is the fact that immigrants are, above all, human beings.
 Most have families to care for, from whom they hope not to become separated.
 Fortunately, laws exist to protect immigrants from unjust deportation and lawyers who thoroughly understand those laws as they pertain to deportation.

 Immigration law amounts to a tricky intersection of human rights and citizenship standards.
 The issue is difficult to address in a purely rational manner for that reason.
 However, immigrants living in the state of California stand to benefit from several laws, regulations, and policies implemented by the legislature in order to foster a greater sense of “sanctuary” therein.

-California law has been trending favorably towards immigrant rights for decades, but there remains uncertainty for many who fear deportation or the breaking up their families.
-If you need capable legal assistance in navigating immigration law as it pertains to you, contact the Simmrin Law Group by telephone— (310)-997-4688 —or by filling out the provided form.
+California law has been trending favorably towards immigrant rights for decades.
+However, there remains uncertainty for many who fear deportation or the breaking up of their families.
+If you need legal assistance in navigating immigration law, as it pertains to you, contact the Simmrin Law Group by telephone or by filling out our online contact form.